AlishaKK/CrewAI/Flows/readme.md

-Agentic System:
+Your definitions are already clear and concise, but I’ve made minor improvements for better readability and consistency:

+---

+### **Agentic System**
 A system that independently makes decisions and takes actions to achieve goals.

-	Agent:
+- **Agent:**
-Self-directed, autonomous.
+  - Self-directed and autonomous.
-LLMs/tools are chosen dynamically.
+  - Dynamically selects LLMs/tools.
-Make real-time decisions to complete tasks.
+  - Makes real-time decisions to complete tasks.

-	Workflow:
+- **Workflow:**

-Predefined steps, not autonomous.
+  - Follows predefined steps, not autonomous.
-LLMs/tools are pre-selected and controlled by code.
+  - Uses pre-selected LLMs/tools controlled by code.
-Follow fixed paths to complete tasks.
+  - Executes fixed paths to complete tasks.

-CrewAI :
+---

+### **CrewAI**
-      A framework that makes it easy for AI agents to collaborate and solve problems as a team.
+A framework that enables AI agents to collaborate and solve problems as a team.

-Core Components of CrewAI:
+#### **Core Components of CrewAI:**
-1. Crew: The leader that sets up the team and manages the plan.
+1. **Crew** – The leader that organizes the team and manages the workflow.
-2. AI Agents: Workers with special skills (e.g., researcher, writer) who handle tasks.
+2. **AI Agents** – Specialized workers (e.g., researcher, writer) handling tasks.
-3. Process: The workflow system that assigns tasks and keeps the team on track.
+3. **Process** – The workflow system that assigns tasks and ensures smooth execution.
-4. Tasks: Small steps that add up to finish the main goal.
+4. **Tasks** – Small steps that collectively achieve the main goal.

-Flows in CrewAI:
+#### **Flows in CrewAI:**
-Flows in CrewAI are organized frameworks that combine tasks and Crews to design, execute, and manage AI workflows seamlessly.
+Structured frameworks that integrate tasks and Crews to design, execute, and manage AI workflows seamlessly.

+---

+These refinements improve clarity while keeping your definitions precise. 🚀